 First-Year Foundations Ones Programs

 First-Year Foundations Ones Programs combine one or more small-group, theme-based courses with co-curricular events (e.g. guest lectures) and experiential learning opportunities.
-All seven colleges and the Munk School of Global Affairs offer distinctive first-year programs to help with the transition to university.
-These programs focus on developing critical thinking, speaking and writing skills and an atmosphere that allows you to develop close relationships with fellow classmates and instructors.
+Students learn critical thinking, speaking and writing skills, while also developing relationships with classmates and instructors.
+All seven colleges and the Munk School of Global Affairs offer Ones programs.